konveyor/community/sig-integration/README.md

-Addons Special Interest Group
+Integrations Special Interest Group
 =============================

-SIG Addon's mission is to facilitate community contributions to Konveyor's functionality via addons by advocating for features in the [hub](https://github.com/konveyor/tackle2-hub), functionality in the [addon library](https://github.com/konveyor/tackle2-addon), and by demonstrating +
+SIG Integration's mission is to facilitate community contributions to Konveyor's functionality via addons by advocating for features in the [hub](https://github.com/konveyor/tackle2-hub), functionality in the [addon library](https://github.com/konveyor/tackle2-addon), and by demonstrating +